Your travel expert

 Target birds: Santa Marta Parakeet, Santa Marta Toucanet, Santa Marta Antpitta, Yellow-crowned Whitestart, Tyrian Metaltail, Brown-rumped Tapaculo, Santa Marta Mountain-tanager, Black-backed Thornbill, Cinnamon Flycatcher, Black-hooded Thrush, Blue-capped Tanager, Scarlet-fronted Parakeet, White-tipped Quetzal, Rusty-headed Spinetail, Rufous Antpitta (ssp.),Streak-capped Spinetail, Black-cheeked Mountain-Tanager, White-lored Warbler, Santa Marta Tapaculo, Golden-breasted Fruiteater, Santa Marta Screech-Owl

-This morning we will go slightly higher up in the reserve to accompany one of the park rangers to the feeding area of one of the most difficult and rare species of the area: the Santa Marta Grasshopper, of course still an endemic.
-Depending on the time of year, these shy undergrowth birds can be observed and even photographed quite easily.
+This morning, we will go slightly higher up in the reserve to accompany one of the park rangers to the feeding area of one of the region’s most challenging and rare species: the Santa Marta Antpitta; endemic, of course!
+Depending on the time of year, these shy undergrowth birds can be easily observed and photographed at the feeder.
 We will spend the rest of the day exploring the area around the lodge, looking for species missing from our list.
-There will be opportunities to walk the various forest trails, the main dirt road or to improve your photographic records around the watering and feeding areas attracting hummingbirds, guans, organ grouse, tanagers, brushfinches, thrushes and many more.
+There will be opportunities to walk the various forest trails, the main dirt road or to improve your photos at the feeders, which attract hummingbirds, guans, organ grouse, tanagers, brushfinches, thrushes, and many more.

 Dinner and overnight at El Dorado Lodge.